Mount Lofty, Queensland: Education

 Toowoomba State High School is a government secondary (7-12) school for boys and girls at Stuart Street (27.5452°S 151.9648°E).
 In 2018, the school had an enrolment of 832 students with 76 teachers (69 full-time equivalent) and 37 non-teaching staff (29 full-time equivalent).
 It includes a special education program.

-There is no primary school in Mount Lofty.
+There are no primary schools in Mount Lofty.
 The nearest government primary schools are Toowoomba East State School in neighbouring East Toowoomba to the south and Harlaxton State School in neighbouring Harlaxton to the west.

 Amenities

 St David's Presbyterian Church is at 46 Mary Street (corner Alford Street, 27.5505°S 151.9685°E).
 It is part of the Presbyterian Church of Queensland.

 There are a number of parks in the area: